JoinColony/colonyJS/sdk/README.md

 # Colony Starter

-_Learn to build with Colony!
-Get a head start on your next project!_ Colony Starter (formerly known as "Hackathon Starter") includes a variety of starter projects that demonstrate how to use and integrate different tools with Colony.
+_Get a head start on your next project!_ Colony Starter (formerly known as "Hackathon Starter") includes a variety of starter projects that will help you get started with Colony and demonstrate how to use and integrate different tools with Colony.

 ## Get Started